Helping Captives hold men's revival at Deja Vu amid dancer protest

 According to Ryder it "hurts her heart" and "feels vile" to see a celebration around the destruction of the Deja Vu stage.

-Former Deja Vu performer v Kate said her "heart dropped" when she saw the promotion of a stage smashing event.
+Former Deja Vu performer Lila Kate said her "heart dropped" when she saw the promotion of a stage smashing event.

 "It's seems like they're saying its such a terrible place where nothing good has happened.
 That's not true.
 It was our safe space.
 It was our home," she said.

-Note: Editor's note: This story was changed on Feb.
-4, 2024.
-An earlier version did not include Lila Kate's first name.